trafiklab/trafiklab.se/content/docs/other/improving-trafiklab.md

 ## Fixing bugs in our code and documentation

 We're always striving to deliver high quality documentation and code examples.
 Unfortunately, bugs, typos and errors happen.
-If you found a mistake, you can either report it through Kundo or Github, or you can fix it directly yourself.
+If you found a mistake, you can either report it through Kundo or GitHub, or you can fix it directly yourself.

 | Problem location | Where to report | How to fix |
 | :--- | :--- | :--- |